KerkFleet/blockchain-energy-market-controller/README.md

  brownie run scripts/<script_name> main remote
 ```

+**Note:** `scripts/register` is available if access controls are desired that requre consumers to be registered to the smart contract before being allowed to submit bids.
+If this is desired, the first line in the `submit_bids` function should be uncommented to require the registration step first.

 # **Flask App**

 A basic form has been created utilizing flask to create a demonstration front end for the `scripts/consumer.py`.